-With all the uncertainty swirling around the country about COVID-19, there's a lot of pent-up desire to do something, anything to help.
-While the Centers for Disease Control and Prevention say staying home, washing your hands and practicing social distancing are some of the best things to do at this time, as makers we also have a unique ability to, well, make.
-And with the current shortage of face masks, many sewers want to take action.
+Given all the uncertainty swirling about COVID-19, there's a lot of desire to help.
+While the Centers for Disease Control and Prevention say staying home, washing your hands and practicing social distancing are some of the best things to do at this time, they're also encouraging everyone wear a cloth face cover when out in public.